sahabi/fee-estimation/src/plan.md

 ### Objective

 We want to find the fee rate that you should use to in order for your tx to be included in the blockchain within a given target number of blocks.

 ### Development Plan

 To achieve the above objective, we return the lowest fee rate that will with high probability (%95) achieves the objective.

-- [x] build a priodic process for updating the confirmed txs db table:
+- [x] build a priodic process for updating the fee buckets:

   forever:
-  - [x] fetch unconfirmed txs from db
+  - [ ] fetch the height of the last checked block from the db table
-    - [x] Function: retrieve unconfirmed txs from db
-  - [x] get the next block
-    - [x] Function: retrieve the latest block
+  - [ ] fetch the most recent block from RPC
-  - [x] update db for unconfirmed txs by checking txs in block
-    - [x] Function: from the mempool and the latest block create a list of confirmed txs
-    - [x] Functions: write list of confirmed txs to db.
-  - [x] wait for 5 minutes

-- [x] build a priodic process for updating the unconfirmed txs db table:

-  forever:
-  - [x] get all current unconfirmed txs in the mempool
-    - [x] Function: retrieve the current mempool
+  - [ ] fetch the mempool from RPC
-  - [x] update the unconfirmed txs in db
+  - [ ] fetch the unconfirmed tx from db table
-    - [x] Function: from the mempool create unconfirmed txs
-    - [x] Function: write new unconfirmed txs to db
+  - [ ] is the most recent block is heigher than the last checked block?
+    - [ ] if yes:
+      - [ ] any transaction in the unconf tx was confirmed in the most recent block?

-- [ ] build a priodic process for updating the buckets db table
+        - [ ] if yes: update bucket with the new confirmed transactions

-  - [x] Function: retrieve the lastest confirmed txs from db
+        - [ ] if no: pass
-  - [ ] Function: latest confirmed txs -> current buckets -> new buckets
+    - [ ] if no: pass

-- [ ] build the estimation algorithm
+  - [ ] delete mempool tx db table enteries

-  - [ ] Function: target -> buckets -> fee
+  - [ ] insert new mempool tx to db table

 - [ ] build the ui

 - [ ] deploy the website

 ### Testing Plan